The "T" Light Rail Transit System

 The Golden Triangle portion of the subway includes a short spur line from the Steel Plaza Station to Penn Station, where commuters to the eastern suburbs can link up with the East Busway.
-The seldom used spur line runs under the USX Tower and is the only part of the light rail system that is single-tracked.
+This seldom used spur line runs directly under the USX Tower and is the only part of the light rail system that is single-tracked.
 The tunnel in this section could not be widened because of the proximity to the skyscraper's support beams.

 This is the only route that does not use the Mount Washington Transit Tunnel.
-The overland on-street route is a throwback to the old trolley lines.
+The overland on-street route is a modern-day throwback to the old streetcar lines.
 It features street-level boarding at designated bus stops instead of independant loading platforms like other routes.
 The line also serves as a bypass in case of tunnel failure.

-The Fallowfield Bridge was reconstructed and Broadway Avenue resurfaced.
+The Fallowfield Bridge was completely rebuilt and the entire length of Broadway Avenue resurfaced.
 The Dormont/Mount Lebanon Tunnel, a 3,000-foot long bore, was constructed beneath Washington Road, from McFarland Road to Shady Drive East, linking Dormont and Mount Lebanon Stations.
 This line, which terminated at South Hills Village, was opened on May 22, 1987.

 The entire Stage One project, which linked commuters in Upper St. Clair, Bethel Park, Mount Lebanon, Dormont and Beechview to downtown Pittsburgh on a completely modernized light rail system was completed at a total cost of $522 million.

-After receiving further federal funding, the Port Authority began Stage Two of the Pittsburgh Light Rail project.
+In 2000, after receiving further federal funding, the Port Authority began Stage Two of the Pittsburgh Light Rail project.
 This included the upgrading of the Overbrook, Drake and Library lines to fully double-tracked LRT routes.